10 signs you're a small town cop

 He used his own Datsun pickup for patrol, and he rigged up a flashlight and a red Frisbee for a warning light.

 First night out, he got flagged down.
-A guy was in the road and it looked like he’d been hit by a car.
-Juggling his emergency Frisbee flashlight he came up on the scene.
+A guy was on the road and it looked like he’d been hit by a car.
+Juggling his emergency Frisbee flashlight he came upon the scene.

 It was his first crash, and Tom struggled to maintain composure as he saw the gooey red mess on the hood of the vehicle in the roadway.